Jordon Dizon: Philadelphia Eagles

+Denver Broncos (second stint)

+On May 16, 2025, the Denver Broncos hired Dizon to serve as the team's director of pro personnel, marking his second stint with the organization.

 Personal life

 Dizon graduated from the University of Colorado in May 2008 with a degree in economics.
 He attended Waimea High School in Kauaʻi, Hawaii, the westernmost high school in the United States.
 Growing up in Kauaʻi, Dizon often hunted wild boar with only a knife.
 He is an avid golfer, shooting sub-80 before his senior season began.